wavemotion-dave/ColecoDS/README.md

 The DSi XL/LL has a slower refresh on the LCD and it more closely approximates the old tube TVs... so blend mode is not needed for the XL/LL models.

 However!
 Using blend mode comes at at 25% CPU cost!!
-The DSi can handle it... the DS-LITE/PHAT cannot.
+The DSi can handle it... the DS-LITE/PHAT might struggle a bit on more complicated games.

 So my recommendation is as follows:
 * DSi non XL/LL - use Blend Mode for the games that benefit from it (Space Fury, Galaxian, etc).
-* DSi XL/LL - don't bother... the XL/LL screen decay is slower and games look great on it.
+* DSi XL/LL - don't bother... the XL/LL screen decay is slower and games look great as-is.
-* DS-LITE/PHAT - sorry, just not enough CPU to handle blending mode.
-Games will still play fine as-is.
+* DS-LITE/PHAT - you can try it but the framerate might drop below 60 on some games.

 To enable this new blend mode, pick your game and go into the "Game Options" sub-menu and turn it on.